 - LIST YOUR TO-DOs.
 Get your smartphone to do something smart and start your to-do list with to-do apps that are available a dime a dozen (actually, many are free) nowadays.
 There are apps like Wunderlist, Asana, Remember the Milk, Todoist, Trello, and so many more that you can choose from that fits your lifestyle.
 I currently use the Asana app that is available on almost all mobile platforms because I can assign tasks not just for myself but for other people too!

 - DESIGN.
 I believe that everyone is a designer.
 Everyone is born creative.
 You can make your traffic time purposeful if you can train yourself that you ARE a designer because we were “designed” in the image of THE Designer—God.
 As cliche as it may sound, but today, there is an app for that too!
-The graphics and imaging giant, Adobe, has mobile apps which let you design almost everything, brochures, posters, mobile apps, websites, etc. Did I tell you that Adobe made these software for free?
+The graphics and imaging giant, Adobe, have mobile apps that let you design almost everything, brochures, posters, mobile apps, websites, etc. Did I tell you that Adobe made this software for free?
+CLICK this LINK to go there and download.
 Yep!
 I use it every day while in traffic.
 Don’t believe the lie that only “graphic designers” can design.
 You can too!